-South East London Sickle Cell and Thalassaemia Centre, Community sickle cell disease and thalassaemia nursing service
+Sickle cell disease and thalassaemia community service

 We provide services for adults, young people and children with sickle cell disease and thalassaemia and their families.